TakutoYoshikai/weasley-zoom/README.md

 **focus ZOOM window by your click**

-Next, you must click ZOOM window because this program use keyboard shortcut.
+Next, you have to click ZOOM window because this program use keyboard shortcut.

 ### LICENSE
 MIT LICENSE